Aaron Judge, Giancarlo Stanton unlikely for Yankees’ opener

-Yankees general manager Brian Cashman said Tuesday that Judge is having more tests to determine the cause of soreness in the right pectoral area near his shoulder.
-Judge has not hit on the field since spring training started.
-The right fielder felt discomfort Friday when he took batting practice for the second straight day in an indoor cage.
+Judge is having more tests to determine the cause of soreness in the right pectoral area near his shoulder.
+Judge has not hit on the field since spring training started, and the right fielder felt discomfort Friday when he took batting practice for the second straight day in an indoor cage.

-”He feels it more now in the pec,” Cashman said. ”It’s moved down toward the pec.
+“He feels it more now in the pec,” general manager Brian Cashman said Tuesday.
+“It’s moved down toward the pec.
 We’re just trying to figure it out and determine what’s bothering him.
 In the meantime, I can just tell you he is feeling better in the last 48 hours.”

 Stanton strained his right calf on Feb.
 26 during defensive drills.
 Cashman thinks Stanton will be back in April.